cloudfoundry/credhub/docs/README.md

     **Status**: In Development

+* **CredHub should support BBR for backing up and restoring its database**

+    The goal of this initiative is to allow users of [BBR](https://github.com/cloudfoundry-incubator/bosh-backup-and-restore) to backup and restore the CredHub database using the BBR utility.

+    **Status**: In Development

 * **Integration with Concourse CI**

     The goal of this initiative is to integrate with Concourse CI to enable credential generation and storage in CredHub.